 This small Dutch town is located just 90 minutes from Amsterdam and has so much charm to gasp.
 Giethoorn also called the Venice of the North, as the lagoon city, can be visited by boat: with traditional boats pushed to oars, or with small ferries.
 If the trip through the canals is crowded, you can choose to move through the narrow pedestrian streets and bridges by bicycle.

 At second place among the growing city for TripAdvisor users, is Cartagena in Colombia.
 Besides the beaches that are located on this stretch of coast, the city is rich in monuments that bear witness to its experience of a colonial city, including the imposing Castle of San Felipe de Barajas.
 The old town is UNESCO World Heritage because of its fortified citadel and narrow streets of the old town.

 Fez and Marrakech are much overused in travel destinations in Morocco, Meknes remains a destination not yet assaulted by mass tourism.
 It is a Unesco World Heritage city of a smaller size than the other two, in its center there is a maze of narrow streets, the beautiful mausoleum of Moulay Ismail and from here you can easily make excursions to the Roman ruins of Volubilis.

 The Glacier National Park in Montana (USA)

-Unlike other national parks in the United States, here there is not much tourism.
+Unlike other national parks in the United States, where there is not much tourism.
 But in the coming years will change this trend because visitors are realizing its beauty.
-Among other things the melting of glaciers is changing its look and should be visited as soon as possible.
-To enjoy the most of its atmosphere you can stay one or two nights camping.
+Among other things, the melting of glaciers is changing its look and should be visited as soon as possible.
+To enjoy most of its atmosphere you can stay one or two nights camping.

 Have you already been there?
 As always I wait for your comments below.